 - 1. The appropriateness of the material for the instructional objectives it is used to teach; - 2.
 The appropriateness of the material's level of difficulty; and - 3.
 The appropriateness of the material for the age group(s) with which it is used.
-Library and classroom materials shall be considered in light of their appropriateness for the oldest students who will have access to them. - 4.
-Whether the material meets the definition of "harmful to minors" provided below.
+Library materials shall be considered in light of their appropriateness for the oldest students who will have access to them.